Why It Works

 You know those white plastic vampire teeth you can buy at the 99¢ store when Halloween season rolls around?
-Like these guys?
 Well, I've always been of the opinion that they suck (yes, pun intended)—not only are they totally unconvincing and guaranteed to fit terribly, you can't even eat them.
 Aspiring vampires have it rough.

 This recipe doesn't really solve the "convincing" part of the equation, but at least now you can have your vampire mouth and eat it, too.
 As best I can tell, the original idea comes from Nestlé's 2010 Spooktacular Baking Contest finalist Lori Fillmore.
 Her recipe calls for Nestlé Toll House cookie dough lips, red-dyed vanilla frosting gums, and mini marshmallow teeth, with almond fangs.
 It's a great idea, and her version looks spectacularly kitschy, fun, and totally kid-friendly.

 The only problem?
 There are very few situations in which I like marshmallows, and the combination of chocolate chip cookies and vanilla frosting just wasn't doing it for me.
 In fact, the only way I do love marshmallows is in s'mores of all stripes, so I took that basic concept and ran with it.

 My first challenge was the graham cracker, since boxed versions almost always come in square or rectangular sheets.
 I thought about making round graham crackers from scratch, but I couldn't think of how to incorporate the requisite chocolate flavor into the final sandwich—a dark chocolate frosting is pretty much impossible to dye red.
 Instead, I merged the two flavors in the form of a chocolate graham cracker cookie.
 And hey, good news!
 The recipe already exists on the site.